absotech/SubtitleRepair/README.md

 2. **Open the Application**: Launch the application on your desktop.

-3. **Import Subtitles**: Select the ASCII-encoded subtitle file you want to convert by clicking the "Import" or "Open" button.
+3. **Drag and Drop Subtitles**: Drag and drop the ASCII-encoded subtitle file you want to convert onto the main screen of the app or onto the app icon (for example, on the desktop or elsewhere).

-4. **Convert to UTF-8**: Click the "Convert" button to start the conversion process.
-The application will automatically replace ASCII characters with their UTF-8 counterparts.
+4. **Convert to UTF-8**: The application will automatically begin the conversion process, replacing ASCII characters with their UTF-8 counterparts.

 5. **Save Converted Subtitles**: Once the conversion is complete, save the converted subtitle file to your desired location.